YETUNDE-63/LITA_Class_Documentation/README.md

 ### Acknowledgement
 ------------------

-I appreciate the Almighty God for the privilege to part of this journey.
+I appreciate the Almighty God for the privilege to be part of this journey.
 My thanks also goes to The Incubator Hub, our Well-equipped Facilitators: Muhsin H. (Excel Facilitator); Femi Ayodele (SQL Facilitator); & Temidayo TeeDee Ayeni (Portfolio building - GItHub/Power BI Facilitator) for the great job done.